LambdaGaming/GAuto/README.md

 # GAuto
-This is a lightweight vehicle system for Garry's Mod.
+GAuto is a lightweight vehicle system for Garry's Mod that extends the default functionality of vehicles based on the built-in jeep and airboat entities.
 All vehicles made by popular creators TDM, SGM, and LW before September 2023 are supported out of the box.
 A few select vehicles outside of these creators are also supported.
 I will not be adding support to any more vehicles myself, but contributions that add support are welcome, and vehicle creators are encouraged to add support to their own addons.
 A full list of supported addons can be found [here.](https://steamcommunity.com/sharedfiles/filedetails/?id=3018834846) GAuto is now also available on the [Steam workshop.](https://steamcommunity.com/sharedfiles/filedetails/?id=3048040907)

 # Features
 ### Vehicle Health System